-With so many websites and apps in the world, you've probably experienced difficulty in managing them or even completing basic tasks.
+With so many services and apps to explore, you've probably experienced difficulty in managing them or even completing basic tasks.
 Luckily for you, there's a single tool available that acts as an ultimate automation service for all your internet-connected things.

 What is IFTTT?

-IFTTT is both a website and a mobile app.
-The free service launched in 2010 with the following slogan: "Put the Internet to work for you".
 It's changed a lot in recent years, however.
 Currently, with IFTTT, you can connect all your "services" together so that tasks are automatically triggered and completed.
 There are numerous ways you can connect all your services - and the resulting combinations are called "Applets".